rachelhuddles/personal-portfolio-site/README.md

 # personal-portfolio-site
-A personal portfolio website created using only HTML, CSS, and JavaScript
+A personal portfolio website created using HTML, CSS, and JavaScript